lwa-project/data_recorder/SpectrogramViewerOld/ReadMe.txt

 Build instructions
 ==================
   This utility is automatically built and installed by in the process of building and installing the tarball.
-  To build just this package, the SpectrogramViewer2 executable may be built by untarring, entering the Release folder, and issuing make:
+  To build just this package, the SpectrogramViewer executable may be built by untarring, entering the Release folder, and issuing make:
     >tar -xvf ./<Tarballl Filename>.tar.gz
-    >cd build/SpectrogramViewer2/Release/
+    >cd build/SpectrogramViewer/Release/
     >make clean all

-  The SpectrogramViewer2 executable may be also be built by untarring, importing the project into Eclipse (Ganymede), and choosing "Build Project" from eclipse's menu system.
+  The SpectrogramViewer executable may be also be built by untarring, importing the project into Eclipse (Ganymede), and choosing "Build Project" from eclipse's menu system.

 Usage
 ================
-    SpectrogramViewer2 <file> <start> <count>
+    SpectrogramViewer <file> <start> <count>
         <file>     the file name of the DROS-produced spectra recording
         <start>    index of the first spectra
         <count>    number of spectra